 Come On, Ride a Train

-There’s no better place then riding the rails around Hampton Roads!
+There's no better place than riding the rails around Hampton Roads!
 One of our favorite parts of summertime is baseball.
-To make it even more an adventure when we go to a game, we like to ride The Tide from Newtown Road (oh hey – kids ride free!), and we’ll hop off at Harbor Park.
+To make it even more of an adventure when we go to a game, we like to ride The Tide from Newtown Road (oh hey – kids ride free!), and we'll hop off at Harbor Park.

-The kids look forward to those evenings when they can eat hot dogs, cheer for our hometown team and maybe even catch a fly ball!
+The kids look forward to those evenings when they can eat hot dogs, cheer for our hometown team, and maybe even catch a fly ball!
 Take The Tide further into the city to walk to the newly revitalized Waterside District for delicious food & entertainment.